The Wound (Inxeba) 2017

 Screenplay: John Trengove, Thando Mgqolozana, Malusi Bengu

 Starring: Nakhane Toure, Bongile Mantsai, Niza Jay Ncoyini

 This sensual gay romance cuts deep into traditional masculinity and queerness.
 Set in the mountains of South Africa’s Eastern Cape, it centres on the Xhosa tribe’s circumcision ritual.

-South African musician, Nakhane Touré stars as leading figure, Xolani, a soft-spoken, secretly gay factory worker.
-Xolani joins the initiates each year as a caretaker, counseling them and helping them properly care for their wounds.
+South African musician, Nakhane Touré stars as the leading figure, Xolani, a soft-spoken, secretly gay factory worker.
+Xolani joins the initiates each year as a caretaker, counselling them and helping them properly care for their wounds.
 Xolani also takes the trip as an opportunity to resume his sexual relationship with childhood friend Vija (Bongile Mantsai), another caretaker, who happens to be married to a pregnant woman back home.
-Vija, delivering good on the good ol’ ‘homophobia is gay’ line, acts out performative masculinity.
+Vija, delivering well on the good ol’ ‘homophobia is gay’ line, acts out performative masculinity.